 Employee Name: Department: ; Division and Work Location: Date and Time of Occurrence: ; Incident Location: Section I - Direct Evidence of Drug or Alcohol Impairment at Work Smells of Alcohol Smells of Marijuana Observed Consuming/Ingesting Alcohol or Drugs at work.
 Section II Contemporaneous Event Indicating Possible Drug or Alcohol Impairment at Work: (Check all that apply) 1.
 SPEECH: Incoherent/Confused Slurred 2.
 BALANCE: Swaying Reaching for support Staggering Falling Arms raised for balance Stumbling 3.
-AWARENESS: Confused Paranoid Lack of Coordination Cannot Control Machinery/Equipment Sleepy/Stupor/ Excessive Yawning or Fatigue An observable contemporaneous change in the Covered Employee's behavior that strongly suggests drug or alcohol impairment at work.
+AWARENESS: Confused Paranoid Confused Paranoid Cannot Control Machinery/Equipment Sleepy/Stupor/ Excessive Yawning or Fatigue An observable contemporaneous change in the Covered Employee's behavior that strongly suggests drug or alcohol impairment at work.
 [Such observable change(s) must be described in Section III below.]

 4. APPEARANCE:

 Red Eyes Dilated (large) Pupils

 Constricted (small) Pupils Frequent Sniffing

-Section III - NARRAT (MUST be completed in conjunction ~Please print on with Section I and/or Section II)
+Section III - NARRATION (MUST be completed in conjunction ~Please print in with Section I and/or Section II)

-Describe contemporaneous and specific observation or manifestations of impairment which may include behavior suggesting drug or alcohol impairment specific signs of drug or alcohol use; (d) recent contemporaneous observations; and (e) the national observations of drug or alcohol use.
-[Attach do suspicion determination] le: (a) any observable contemporaneous change in ; (b) any comments made by the employee; (c) t changes in behavior that have led up to your me and title of witnesses who have reported
+Describe contemporaneous and specific observations or manifestations of impairment which may include: behavior suggesting drug or alcohol impairment; (specific signs of drug or alcohol use; (d) recent contemporaneous observations; and (e) the name observations of drug or alcohol use.
+[Attach docustions determination] (a) any observable contemporaneous change in (b) any comments made by the employee; (c) changes in behavior that have led up to your e and title of witnesses who have reported